carbon-language/carbon-lang/clang/docs/ClangFormat.rst

   map <C-I> :pyf <path-to-this-file>/clang-format.py<CR>
   imap <C-I> <ESC>:pyf <path-to-this-file>/clang-format.py<CR>i

-The first line enables `clang-format` for NORMAL and VISUAL mode, the second line adds support for INSER` mode.
-Change "C-I" to another binding if you need clang-format on a different key (C-I stands for Ctrl+i).
+The first line enables :program:`clang-format` for NORMAL and VISUAL mode, the second line adds support for INSERT mode.
+Change "C-I" to another binding if you need :program:`clang-format` on a different key (C-I stands for Ctrl+i).

 With this integration you can press the bound key and clang-format will format the current line in NORMAL and INSERT mode or the selected region in